azagniotov/stubby4j/README.md

 [![stubb4j][logo-badge]][logo-link]

-A highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL etc.) over HTTP(s) protocol, in both containerized (i.e.: Docker) and non-containerized environments. `stubby4j` makes it especially easy to stub out external services in a Docker based micro-service architecture.
+A highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL etc.) over HTTP(s) protocol.

-It is an actual HTTP server (stubby4j uses embedded Jetty) that allows stubbing of external systems with ease for integration, contract & behavior testing.
+It is an HTTP server that allows stubbing of external systems in both Docker and non-containerized environments with ease for integration, contract & behavior testing.

 Please refer to [Key features](#key-features) for more information